nhadizad/CSX_450_1_Project_1/README.md

 ## Setting up the AWS virtual server ##
 Next we need to sign-up and setup an AWS account, in order to create a virtual machine that will host the application and data throughout the project.
+Select region closest to your geographic location.

 ### I - Importing SSH Key Pair for connecting to the server from the local machine ###
 1) Logon to your AWS account